huwgoma/chess/README.md

 Move: Represents information about each Move, and also keeps track of all moves made via its @@stack.
   Information about each Move includes the moving Piece, its start Cell, its end Cell, the killed Piece (if any), and the direction of the Move.
 ```
+# Post-Project Thoughts (2022-05-02)
+This is by far the largest project that I have tackled to date.
+I struggled quite a bit, but I also learned quite a bit overall.
+## Some Things Learned:
+1) The importance of chunking:
+   - Chess is a relatively complicated game with many parts and intricacies to it.
+Throughout the entire project, I was able to break down the feature that I was currently working on into small, palatable chunks, and focus **only** on what the next step should be.
+This helped massively with not feeling too overwhelmed by the scope of the entire thing, and it helped me feel like I was making tangible progress by providing checkpoints at every step.
+2) The importance of pre-planning:
+   - I also came to really appreciate the importance of pre-planning.
+For many of my methods, and especially the larger, more complicated methods (eg. generate_moves, verify_moves, king_in_check?), I would plan out basically the entire method on paper first.
+I would map out what I wanted the method to do, what inputs I needed to give it, what I wanted it to output, and how it would interact with other parts of my program.
+This meant that when it was time to actually implement my solutions, it would be relatively painless(*); if there was something that broke, I could go back to my paper and, along with the stack trace, pinpoint the exact source of the faulty code.
+   - (*) More on this later, in the things to improve on section.
+## Things to Improve on: